ericsonga/TeacherCSP/_sources/CSPImageDecisions/ch15_exercises.rst

         .. tab:: Question

-           Write a procedure to remove the red on very red pixels.
+           Write a procedure to remove the red on very red pixels (pixels that have a red value greater than 200 and a green and blue value of less than 100).

            .. activecode::  ch15ex10q
                :nocodelens: